Native American Indian languages

 strangers online, but actually adopting an outsider as part of their culture is only done face-to-face and after knowing

 3. Claiming to be American Indian shamans , talking about tarot cards and Wiccan/pagan things, or talking about

 crystals and New Age things.
 I've got nothing against shamanism, paganism, or the New Age, but a cow is not a

 horse: none of these things are traditionally Native American.

-Wicca is a religion based in pre-Christian European
+Wicca is a religion based on ancient European

 traditions, Tarot readings are an Indo-European divination